-Posting your resume online, for example, on Indeed.com, will help potential employers to find you.
-Uploading your resume on Indeed is a very effective way to share your information with companies that are looking for applicants.
-Indeed.com has over 200,000 jobs posted online with many new job listing every day.
-This makes it a valuable website for job seekers who want to land their dream job in a short amount of time.
-Uploading your resume onto online job databases is one of the most passive and effective ways of job hunting!
+Indeed.com has over 500,000 jobs posted online, with tons of new job listings daily.
+This makes the platform a valuable source for job seekers who want to land their dream job fast and efficient.
+Uploading your resume onto the online job database is one of the most passive and effective ways of job hunting!

-Once you have uploaded your resume, thousands of employers will be able to view it and contact you.
-Your account will also enable you to apply for jobs on the site within a few minutes.
-However, if you feel that your resume on Indeed needs to be changed, you can edit it at any time.
+Once your resume is uploaded, thousands of employers will be able to view your resume and contact you directly.
+Your account will also enable you to apply for jobs on the site within minutes.
+If you feel that your online resume on Indeed needs to be changed, you can edit it any time.

-- Register your account by answering the questions asked on the site.
-As mentioned, you can also use your Facebook account.
+Register your account by answering the questions asked on the site.
+Or simply sign up with your Facebook account.
 If you already have an account, then sign in by entering your username and password.

-How to create a new resume on Indeed:
+How to create a new resume on Indeed.com:

 You can choose to make your resume viewable to the public on Indeed.com.
 There’s also the option of keeping it private; although both have their own benefits.